agu3rra/agu3rra/README.md

 Programmatically solving problems is what I like to do best. **Python** is my primary language of choice, and I'm a fan of its community and how it allows one to solve complex problems quickly.
 I've recently been drawn to **Rust** and started to enjoy programming in the company of its famous compiler, ecosystem, and community.

 ### Key skills:
-* Programming: Python (Flask, Pandas), Rust, MongoDB.
+* Programming: [Python](https://www.python.org/) (Flask, Pandas), [Rust](https://www.rust-lang.org/), MongoDB.
-* Container based solutions: Docker, Kubernetes.
+* Container based solutions: Docker, [Kubernetes](https://kubernetes.io/).
-* DevOps: setting up pipelines and automating software delivery with a passion for thouroughness and constant improvement beyond security topics.
+* DevOps: setting up pipelines and automating software delivery with a passion for thouroughness and constant improvement.
 * Open-source security and licensing compliance.
 * Security testing of web based apps (using [BURP Suite](https://portswigger.net/burp), scripts and the like).
 * Applied cryptography: SSL setup and in-app.